Skip to main content

 Databricks bundles proprietary, shaded versions of the Kafka client libraries.
 All Kafka client class names that you reference in authentication configuration options must use the shaded class name prefix instead of the standard open-source class name.
 This applies to any class referenced in options like kafka.sasl.jaas.config, kafka.sasl.login.callback.handler.class, and kafka.sasl.client.callback.handler.class.

-Using unshaded class names results in a RESTRICTED_STREAMING_OPTION_PERMISSION_ENFORCED error.
+If you use unshaded class names, your code raises a RESTRICTED_STREAMING_OPTION_PERMISSION_ENFORCED error.
 See the FAQ for more details.

 Handling potential errors